Eomm/training-days/typescript-learning-path/README.md

 Type Guards are some expressions that perform a runtime check that guarantees the type in some scope.
 Type guards can be used to narrow types in the conditional branches.

+---

+Declaration Merging is a feature that allows us to combine multiple declarations of the same name into one.
+It is a way to extend types, interfaces, enums, and namespaces.